keptn/tutorials/site/tutorials/snippets/09/install/authCLI-istio.md

 Positive
 : Congratulations - Keptn is successfully installed and your CLI is connected to your Keptn installation!

-If you want, you can go ahead and take a look at the Keptn API by navigating to the endpoint that is given via
+If you want, you can go ahead and take a look at the Keptn API by navigating to the endpoint that is given via:

 <!-- debug -->
 ```